zbw322092/Cyber-Security/elementary_cryptography/elementary_cryptography.md

 • the limited 56-bit key length is the reason DES had to be replaced by AES: the minimum AES key size is 128 bits

 • still no real algorithmic weakness known in DES after more than 30 years study...

+### Differential cryptanalysis
+• 1990 Biham and Shami invented a new crypto attack (differential cryptography) and published a paper on their new technique

+• the method attempts to discover non-random behaviour by changing the input and exploiting this to recover the key – successful against many ciphers in common use, but not DES!

+### DES details
+• DES uses a combination of **permutation** (scramble bits – easy in hardware) and **substitution** (table look-up)

+• the permutation uses a **‘P box’** (32 inputs, 32 outputs)

+• the substitution uses an **‘Sbox’**
+(6-bit input, 4-bit output)
+(in fact 8 S-boxes are used in parallel)

+• the algorithm is a **Feistel cipher** (after Horst Feistel), used in many block ciphers (but not AES)

+### Feistel cipher algorithm
+• split the block into two : for DES, we have a 64-bit ‘P’ block which gives a 32-bit ‘L’ block and a 32-bit ‘R’ block

+• use R and the key K to produce a 32-bit ‘M’ block (details later)

+• generate L* from L XOR M

+• note R is unchanged at this point.

+• swap the two blocks:setL=R,setR=L*

+• repeat for a number of iterations (or rounds) (16 for DES)

+• decryption simply works backwards: the final R is unchanged, hence the final M block can be re-created and XOR’d with the final L to give the previous R.

+• the 56-bit key K is expanded into 16 48-bit subkeys (one per round) (key bits are simply re- used with an (over-)complex scheme)

+• the 32-bit R block is expanded into 48-bitsand XOR’d with the subkey

+•the 48-bit result is split into 8 sets of 6-bits,these are the inputs to the S-boxes

+•the 8*4=32-bit outputs go through the P-box

+• the output of the P-box is the M-block

+• the S and P boxes are unchanged between rounds

+• the S-box provides a ‘one-way’ function: the 4-bit output could have come from any of four different 6-bit inputs

+• compare the S-box function with hashing (N:1 mapping)

+• decryption simply goes backwards

+• (N.B.
+XOR reverses the original changes)